 </xs:sequence>

-This is a logical-value to logical value transformation.
+This is a logical-value to logical-value transformation.
 Ordered and unordered are characteristics of the representation only.
 The transformation here is the obvious one where all array elements having the first choice alternative as their value are accumulated into the first child element of the logical sequence.
-If there is either no such value or more than one such value, then the first child element must be an array or optional declaration (appropriate xs:minOccurs and xs:maxOccurs) so that it can accommodate the number of values found.
+If there is either no such value or more than one such value, then the first child element must be an array or optional declaration (appropriate XSDL minOccurs and maxOccurs) so that it can accommodate the number of values found.
 The dimensionality of the first element must accommodate the number of values actually found.
 It is a processing error if it cannot.
-This algorithm repeats for the array elements having the 2nd choice alternative as their value, and so on until all the choice alternative values have been moved into their corresponding elements/arrays in the logical sequence group, and all logical sequence elements have been populated in a manner conforming to their xs:minOccurs constraints.
+This algorithm repeats for the array elements having the 2nd choice alternative as their value, and so on until all the choice alternative values have been moved into their corresponding elements/arrays in the logical sequence group, and all logical sequence elements have been populated in a manner conforming to their XSDL minOccurs constraints.

-An unordered sequence is of fixed length if the same sequence is fixed length when the unordered property is removed.
+An unordered sequence can only contain optional or array elements with occursCountKind 'implicit' and 'parsed', and required non-array elements.

 On Unparsing, the behavior is exactly as if dfdl:sequenceKind='ordered'.
 That is, the elements are output in schema declaration order.

 Floating Elements